 Like physical activity for your body, emotional check-ins should be done regularly for you to get the most benefit.
 “These [emotional climate monitoring] skills work best if we learn them when our emotions aren’t so intense.
 Then we can apply them at times that are more [emotionally] challenging,” Dr. Rego says.

 So, practice, practice, practice.
 Dr. Rego suggests checking in with yourself once a day to start.
 “The beginning of the day or around the time you begin your bedtime routine is ideal,” he says.
 If you can practice for just 5 to 10 minutes, it’s enough time to get a quick roundup of your thoughts and emotions.”

 You can check in during your morning coffee, tea, mindfulness or meditative practice.
 Make a routine of monitoring both positive and negative emotions.
-Was there anything in your day that you would have liked to go better and how did you feel about it?
-Then evaluate if you need to communicate further to clarify a situation with the person you are thinking about the next day.
+Was there anything in your day that you would have liked to go better?
+How did you feel about it?
+Then, evaluate if you need to communicate further to clarify a situation with the person you are thinking about the next day.

-Identifying your emotions will also help you see a connection between cause and effect—and allow you to direct your life toward a positive feeling state, Klatt explains.
-She says that if something is impacting you in a positive way, you want to notice this feeling experience and increase the positive feeling experiences”.
-As an example, if spending time with a good friend or family member enlivens you up, then that’s a sign you need to spend more time with them.
-Or if a favorite hobby provides interest, excitement or puts you in the feel good creative zone, then you know what makes you feel great.
-Therefore, plan to spend more of your time with that person or that activity or hobby.
+Identifying your emotions will also help you see a connection between cause and effect, what might be causing feelings of post-traumatic stress, and allow you to direct your life toward a positive feeling state, Dr. Klatt explains.
+She says that if something is impacting you in a positive way, you’ll want to notice this feeling experience and increase positive feeling experiences.
+For example, if spending time with a good friend or family member enlivens you, then that’s a sign you need to spend more time with them.
+Or, if a favorite hobby provides interest, excitement, or puts you in the feel-good creative zone, then you know what makes you feel great.
+So, plan to spend more of your time with that person or that activity or hobby.